 Combustible liquid.
 Causes serious eye irritation.

 Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
-Wear protective gloves and eye/face protection.
+Wash face, hands and any exposed skin thoroughly after handling Wear protective gloves/protective clothing/eye protection/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 If eye irritation persists: Get medical advice/attention.
-Store in a well-ventilated place.
-Keep cool.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+In case of fire: Use CO2, dry chemical, or foam Dispose of contents/ container to an approved waste disposal plant